1. Number of Players - 7

 3. Duration of the Game

-· Duration: two equal periods of 25 minutes.
+· Duration: 30 minute games with two equal periods of 15 minutes.

 4. The Start of Play Procedure